Harald Fairhair: Egil's Saga

 The thirteenth-century Egil's Saga presents a broadly similar account to that of Heimskringla, though its depiction of Harald and his family is much more negative.
 It has been suggested that Heimskringla and Egil's Saga share Snorri Sturluson as author, or at least share a common source.
-Given the difference in attitude to the royal family and information regarding Erik Bloodaxe's family, the later seems more likely.
+Given the difference in attitude to the royal family and information regarding Erik Bloodaxe's family, the latter seems more likely.
 Through the name Harald Fairhair appears, he is mostly irreverently referred to as Haraldr lúfa.
 Chapter 3 and 4 tells of Harald's conquest of Norway.
 It repeats Snorri's story of Harald's vow not to cut his hair until he had become king of all of Norway, but no mention is made of Gyda.
 Harald is said to have first conquered the Uplands and then taken Trondheim and become overlord over the thronds.
 This accounts differs from Heimskringla where it is said that Harald made a marriage alliance with Håkon Grjotgardsson which won him Trøndelag after they together defeated the petty kings there.
 The saga then relates the story of the brothers Herlaug and Hrollaug, kings of Namdalen.
 When Herlaug heard Harald was coming he committed suicide by closing himself into a mound with 12 men.
 Hrollaug renounced his kingship and took the title of jarl instead.
 Harald accepted Hrollaug's surrender and allowed him to rule Namdalen in his name.
 This story is also present in Heimskringla.
 After this, Namdalen and Hålogaland were in his grasp.
 The saga then related how Harald did battle with the combined forces of kings Audbjörn of Firðafylki, Solvi Bandy-legs of Møre og Romsdal and Arnvid of Sunnmøre.
 They were all defeated in battle by Harald, with only Solvi escaping with his life to live the rest of his life as a roving Viking.
 The remaining independent rulers of Norway were then crushed by Harald's allies or opportunists that attacked their neighbors and then submitted to Harald like Hrollaug had done.
 The saga tells how people of Norway were then put under heavy taxes and oppression by Harald.
 Anyone suspected of wanting to rise in rebellion were given the option of fleeing the country, submitting himself as a tenant or having hands and feet cut off.
 According to the saga author, most who were given this option chose to flee.
 Harald is supposed to have confiscated massive amounts of private property and made many previously free farmers his thralls.
 Four sons of Harald are mentioned in the saga: Eirikr Bloodaxe (one of the saga's major antagonists), Hákon Aðalsteinsfóstri (otherwise called the Good), Olaf and Sigurðr (whose name is otherwise usually rendered as Sigröðr).
 The saga renders Harald's title as einváldskonungr (absolute king).